diodechain/diode-docs/content/docs/Affiliate/referral-codes.md

 weight: 202
 draft: false
 ---
 Referral Codes are your key to the Diode Affiliate Program.
 Each referral code is a unique identifier to your affiliate activity.
-They give you the ability to register leads, record rewards and introduce other affiliates to Diode.
+They give you the ability to register leads, record rewards, and introduce other affiliates to Diode.

 ### Getting your own code

+First, fill out an <a href="https://nidese6v.paperform.co/" target="_blank" rel="noopener">interest form</a> and receive a link that you can use in <a href="https://diode.io/download/#app" target="_blank" rel="noopener">Diode Collab</a> to join the Diode Affiliate Zone.

-Follow these steps to get your own referral code in the Diode Affiliate Zone:
+Once you are in the Zone, follow these steps to get your own referral code:

 1. Wait for the zone to appear and until it is fully initialized (can take a few minutes)
 2. Navigate to the Registrar (or “registrar.diode”) and initiate a chat with it by sending “hello”